 Have you ever imagined wearing your vacuum cleaner?
 If you have, congratulations, you are among the 1% of the world’s population with a naturally innovative mind.

-While that statement has absolutely no scientific backing to it, you can still relish at the thought of being so imaginative.
-And it is true, we were not kidding about, you can actually wear a vacuum cleaner on your back.
+While that statement has absolutely no scientific backing to it, you can still relish the thought of being so imaginative.

 That is why they are called backpack vacuum cleaners.
 It will probably remind you of carrying a backpack with all your stuff inside.
 If you are used to vacuuming with a canister or an upright, the thought of carrying the backpack on your back might excite you.

 One of the first things that might come to your mind could be convenience and you will be totally right to think so.
 These types of vacuum cleaners work more or less the same way as any other type.
-It’s just the presentation that is the difference.
+It’s just the presentation that’s different.

 Let us dive into what these backpack vacuum cleaners have to offer.